deblock1376/CampaignCraft/replit.md

 - **Production**: Optimized React bundle and bundled Express server for deployment.
 - **Environment Configuration**: Utilizes environment variables for sensitive information like database URLs and API keys.

+## Recent Changes

+### October 8, 2025: AI-Powered Merge Feature
+- Enhanced merge functionality to use AI generation instead of simple concatenation
+- When merging selected drafts, the system now:
+  - Analyzes strengths of each draft
+  - Creates an intelligent prompt asking AI to combine best elements
+  - Generates a cohesive, unified campaign using GPT-4o
+  - Produces optimized subject line, body, and CTA from combined drafts
+- Merge prompt instructs AI to remove redundancies and ensure smooth narrative flow
+- Follows BlueLena copywriting best practices in merged output

 ## External Dependencies

 - **Database**: